-Yeast infections are most commonly caused by a fungus called Candida albicans.
+Yeast issues are most commonly caused by a fungus called Candida albicans.
 They usually occur on the skin around the anus, the mouth, and on the paws.
-However, cats can also develop other fungal infections including ringworm, feline stomatitis, or genital conditions.
+However, cats can also develop other fungal issues including ringworm, feline stomatitis, or genital conditions.

 Fortunately, they are frequently managed well with over-the-counter medications that can be found at any pet store.
 Treatments usually consist of a liquid suspension that you will administer orally every day for at least 14 days.

-Skin infections can be very painful and uncomfortable for your cat, so it’s best to get them treated as soon as possible.
+Skin irritations can be very uncomfortable for your cat, so it’s best to get them treated as soon as possible.
 To do this, you need to determine the cause of the problem and then choose the right treatment method accordingly.
 These can often be managed by your veterinarian with a topical antibiotic ointment or spray and oral antibiotics.

-Allergic skin disease in cats is a very serious condition that can cause itching and inflammation of the skin.
+Allergic skin issues in cats is a very serious condition that can cause itching and abnormal inflammatory responses of the skin.
 Cats with this condition can also suffer from anaphylaxis, which is a potentially life-threatening allergic reaction.

-Allergic skin disease occurs when your cat’s immune system mistakenly identifies parts of its own skin as harmful and dangerous to your pet.
+Allergic skin issues occur when your cat’s immune system mistakenly identifies parts of its own skin as harmful and dangerous to your pet.
 This results in a rash, which may lead to your cat’s itching or red or flaky skin.